apache/royale-docs/testing/royaleunit/metadata.md

 In the example above, we use `Async.delayCall()` to call a function after 250 milliseconds.
 See the `Async` class for a number of different methods that you can use for asynchronous tests.

+> The `async` modifier requires a nightly build of Apache Royale 0.9.7.
+It is not supported in version 0.9.6.

+### timeout

 By default, asynchronous tests fail if they do not complete within 500 milliseconds.
 Set the `timeout` modifier on the `[Test]` metadata to customize this duration (measured in milliseconds).

 ```actionscript